fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlDatabaseSecondary.md

 ```

 ### -PartnerServerName
-Specifies the name of the partner ssNoVersion.
+Specifies the name of the partner SQL Server.

 ```yaml
 Type: String